wultra/mobile-utility-server/docs/Mobile-Utility-Server-1.5.0.md

 Upon successfully executing the provided SQL commands and scripts, the migration process is complete.
 Ensure to verify and test the updated database to confirm the successful migration from version 1.1.0 to 1.5.0.

+## API

+There is a new context path `/admin` for administrative purposes.
+It is authenticated, but it should be exposed only in trusted networks.